-20. K. is a man from Honduras.
-His next Master Calendar hearing is on February 10, 2022.
-K. speaks Spanish and lives in Chicago, IL.
+17. K. is a man from Honduras.
+His next Master Calendar hearing was cancelled due to the COVID-19 pandemic and has not yet been rescheduled.
+K. speaks Spanish and lives in Chicago, Illinois.
 (20-0143330)

 K. was part of an opposition political party in Honduras and was very active in the protest movement.
 In 2015, armed men from the Honduran military kidnapped and beat him.
 They threatened that he had to leave the country or end his participation in the political party.
 After K. escaped, he reported the kidnapping and torture to the police.
 After filing the police report, Honduran military and government officials constantly threatened K. that he had to leave the country.
 Fearing further attacks, he fled to the United States July 2018.
 K. filed his application for asylum pro se with the immigration court after the one-year filing deadline.
 NIJC will assist his attorneys in arguing that he meets an exception to the one-year deadline.
 All affidavits and supporting materials to his case will be due 15 days prior to his individual merits hearing, which has not yet been scheduled.